 The run in saw a 3-0 home defeat to QPR and then a 1-0 loss at Ipswich and a 0-0 draw at Norwich

 The last game of the season saw Reading go two up but City came back to win 3-2.
-The day would be remembered for the tributes, flags and chanting for Gio Kinkladze who did not play in the match due to an injury sustained whilst playing for Georgia against England, but nevertheless the Maine Road faithfull were doing everything in their power to convince Kinky to stay at City in another year in the doldrums of Division 1.
+Meaning The Blues finished in a disappointing and unacceptable 14th place.
+The day would be remembered more for the tributes, flags and chanting for Gio Kinkladze who did not play in the match due to an injury sustained whilst playing for Georgia against England, but nevertheless the Maine Road faithful were doing everything in their power to convince Kinky to stay at City in another year in the doldrums of Division 1.

 Of course the little Georgian was named player of the year for the second year running and with a very good financial offer on the table Gio’s future at City was confirmed for at least another year.